-The final distribution of survival fractions (right panel of fig. 4) remains below the identity line, illustrating the greater difficulty for a planet in ejecting massive objects (DPs) than massless ones (test particles).
-A strong dependence on GP mass is observed in the final survival rate for both populations of minor bodies, demonstrating the efficiency of ejection.
+the final survival rate for both populations of minor bodies, demonstrating the efficiency of ejection.
 We find the relationship between the surviving fractions ($SF{particles}$ and SF{DPs}) is best represented by a 3rd order polynomial of the form:

-$$SF{particles} = 0.932 SF{DPs}^{3} - 0.703 SF{DPs}^{2}$$
+$$SF{\text{particles}} = 0.932 SF{\text{DPs}}^3 - 0.703 SF{\text{DPs}}^2$$

 (1)

-+ 0.746 SF{DPs} - 0.031.
++ 0.746 SF{\text{DPs}} - 0.031.

-As with eccentricity and inclination, extrapolation of this trend towards the less perturbed discs leads to the gray star representing the initial conditions; for survival fractions, there is also an obvious extrapolation to more violent systems and we find that our trend leads toward the (0,0) point where all particles would be ejected.
+As with eccentricity and inclination, extrapolation of this trend towards the less perturbed discs leads to the grey star representing the initial conditions; for survival fractions, there is also an obvious extrapolation to more violent systems and we find that our trend leads toward the (0,0) point where all particles would be ejected.
 The scatter of simulations around this trend line is generally more pronounced for the systems with higher GP masses (in the survival of both test particles and DPs).
 This is to be expected as it is interactions with the GP in each system that will dominate the removal of smaller bodies (either by collision or ejection).
-We find that the number of test particles removed by collisions remains approximately constant over the simulation grid, comprising about 2% of the particles over the duration of each model run.
-By contrast, the number of ejection events is strongly correlated with the GP mass, with removals initially about 5%, and swiftly becoming greater by an order of magnitude or more with up to 95% during a model run.
+We find that the number of test particles removed by collisions remains approximately constant over the simulation grid, comprising about 2 per cent of the particles over the duration of each model run.
+By contrast, the number of ejection events is strongly correlated with the GP mass, with removals initially about 5 per cent, and swiftly becoming greater by an order of magnitude or more with up to 95 per cent during a model run.
 As the GP mass decreases so too does the ejection efficiency, and they will only dynamically heat their companion discs rather than deplete them.
 This leads to a lower dispersion in the survival of DPs, but a comparable scatter in test particle ejection.
 The most massive GPs exhibit the tightest correlation with the observed trend.
-In these simulations, the GP rapidly stirs and depletes the disc (cf. fig. 2) and if any minor body subsequently migrates into the perturbation region of the GP it is swiftly removed.
+In these simulations, the GP rapidly stirs and depletes the disc (cf. Fig. 2) and if any minor body subsequently migrates into the perturbation region of the GP, it is swiftly removed.

-The most massive discs in the simulations for a given GP mass tend to lie below the trend line identified by section 3.3.
+The most massive discs in the simulations for a given GP mass tend to lie below the trend line identified by equation (1).
 This indicates segregation by disc mass within the distribution of surviving minor bodies, where the more massive (initial) discs are more depleted in both test particles and DPs for a given GP mass.
 This is the natural consequence of greater dynamical stirring by more massive individual DPs within the more massive disc for a given system, leading to particles (and DPs) passing into close interaction with the GPs.
 This tendency weakens and breaks down as the GP mass decreases, representing the decreasing capacity of the GP to deplete mass from the disc.

-Most of the analysis of sections 3.1 and 3.2 is focused on the point of view of the models, this is: we are classifying each model according to its initial conditions.
+Most of the analysis of Sections 3.1 and 3.2 is focused on the point of view of the models, this is: we are classifying each model according to its initial conditions.
 However, this is not directly applicable to observations.
-From an observational point of view, it is more interesting to characterise a model according to its current parameters, and while the GP mass will not change, the disc mass will change with the ejection of DPs.
-Therefore, similar to the animated fig. 2, in the animated version of fig. 5 we show the time evolution of our 286 models by plotting the survival fractions, mean eccentricities, and mean inclinations of surviving particles at each time step, as a function of the evolving mass of the disc, instead of its initial mass.
+From an observational point of view, it is more interesting to characterize a model according to its current parameters, and while the GP mass will not change, the disc mass will change with the ejection of DPs.
+Therefore, similar to the animated Fig. 2, in the animated version of Fig. 5, we show the time evolution of our 286 models by plotting the survival fractions, mean eccentricities, and mean inclinations of surviving particles at each time-step, as a function of the evolving mass of the disc, instead of its initial mass.